nearform/relay-pagination-directive/README.md

 ### Custom Connection/Edge properties

 Often it is desirable to add additional properties to our connection and/or edge objects.
 This is possible using the `typeOptionsMap` config object.
 This is a mapping of the base type name to the configuration detail.
-For example if we wanted to add a `totalCount` property.
+For example, if we wanted to add a `totalCount` property.

 ```js
 ...